patonlab/molcomplex/README.md

 2. Navigate to the installed folder and run: `python setup.py install`.
 This will install `molcomplex` in the environment you are present in.
 3. Install necessary dependencies using the following: `conda install -c lich syba`, `conda install -c conda-forge rdkit`, and `conda install -c conda-forge openbabel`

-## Recommended installation and update guide (under works)
+## Recommended installation and update guide
 In a nutshell, `molcomplex` and its dependencies are installed/updated as follows:

-1. Install using conda-forge: `conda install -c conda-forge molcomplex`
+`pip install molcomplex
-2. Update to the latest version: `pip install molcomplex --upgrade`
+conda install -c conda-forge openbabel rdkit Mordred conda install lich::syba conda install numpy pandas`

 ## Usage
 To display the options type: